portwarrior/comp2000_2025/README.md

 });
 ```

-**Why I like this**: It combines mutation (updating position) with filtering (removing off-screen drops) in one pass.
+Why I like this: It combines mutation (updating position) with filtering (removing off-screen drops) in one pass.
 It's both efficient and readable.

 ### Performance Insights